pwdel/appletwittersentiment/README.md

 After doing some quick research on the topic, TFIDF refers to []"Term Frequency Inverse Document Frequency"](https://towardsdatascience.com/tf-idf-for-document-ranking-from-scratch-in-python-on-real-world-dataset-796d339a4089).

 TF is simply a calculation of the term frequency in a document, whereas IDF is the inverse of the document frequency which measures the informativeness of term t.
+A generalized formatting of the mathematics behind TFIDF is shown below:

 ```
+tf(t,d) = count of t in d / number of words in d

 df(t) = occurrence of t in documents

+Inverse of that document set N divided by occurrence of t in documents

 idf(t) = N/df

+During the query time, when a word which is not in vocab occurs, the df will be 0.
+As we cannot divide by 0, we smoothen the value by adding 1 to the denominator.
+So basically, the size of the text is logarithmicly proportional to the occurrence of the term in all texts.
+The size of the total text in all documents matters, "more" weighted against the number of occurrences of a word.
+This gets normalized against the number of times a term occurs in a given document.

+So essentially, the word, "love" may occur a lot in one Sonnet by Shakespeare, and a Sonnet is relatively small, so it gains a high relative importance.
+However if you consider all of the plays ever written by Shakespeare, "love" may occur very frequently, but the importance shrinks logarithmically.
+Basically terms which are not super common across an entire body of work and only show up on a page here and there get, "smoothed out," whereas domain-specific terms that occur again and again across a large amount of text percolate out to the top.

 idf(t) = log(N/(df + 1))

 tf-idf(t, d) = tf(t, d) * log(N/(df + 1))

+Ultimately,

+TF-IDF = Term Frequency (TF) * Inverse Document Frequency (IDF)

 ```

 Terminologies: